Reference 06 — User data packing into the graph¶

-Status: draft, v1, 2026-05-03.
-How application-level data of any size — from a single boolean to a streaming GB/s feed — gets put into the graph and delivered with appropriate copy semantics.
-Audience: anyone designing the data layout for their application.
+Topic: how application data of any size — from a single boolean to a streaming GB/s feed — is put into the graph and delivered with the intended copy semantics.
+Audience: anyone designing the data layout for an application on top of libtracer.
 See also: 02-graph-model.md §read-vs-write copy semantics; 03-addressing.md §address-shift slicing; 05-protocol-tlvs.md §VALUE.

 The packing rules¶

 The protocol does not impose a serialization layer.
-The user picks the packing that fits their data; the protocol just moves TLVs.
+The application picks the packing that fits its data; the protocol moves TLVs.

 Data shape |